SimonRafferty/Land-Rover-Td5-Arduino-Diagnostics/README.md

 ## Overview

 The Land Rover Td5 engine ECU uses a non-standard implementation of the ISO 9141-2 protocol that is incompatible with generic OBD2 scanners.
-This project provides a complete solution for ESP32-based communication, including:
+This project attempts to provide an ESP32-based communication solution, including:

-- **Fast initialization sequence** with precise timing control
+- **Fast initialization sequence** with timing control (based on reverse-engineering)
-- **Seed-key authentication** using reverse-engineered algorithm
+- **Seed-key authentication** using community-discovered algorithm
 - **Real-time data extraction** for speed, RPM, brake status, and engine parameters
-- **Robust error recovery** and keep-alive message handling
+- **Error recovery** and keep-alive message handling
-- **Complete hardware interface** specifications with L9637D transceiver
+- **Hardware interface** specifications with L9637D transceiver
-- **ESP-NOW wireless broadcasting** for multiple adaptive cruise control recipients
+- **ESP-NOW wireless broadcasting** for wireless data transmission

 ## Hardware Requirements